8 Quick And Easy Guitar Strumming Patterns Beginners Need To Know

 Pattern 4: Add Upstrokes on beats 3 and 4

-A very common pattern in 4/4 is made when we add upstrokes on beats 3 &4.
+A common pattern in 4/4 is made when we add upstrokes on beats 3 &4.
 The pattern would look like this.

 Try strumming the pattern slowly in 4\4 time.
 Use the following chord progression: G, C, G, D.